It is a rarity for a dog to aid the long-netter, but Simon Whitehead had been contemplating introducing one for some night-time netting forays.

-This is why Pip (Ghostwood Tawny) was introduced.
-She is a cocker spaniel bitch belonging to my rabbiting friend and photographer Steve Taylor.
-She was bred locally by a quiet and unassuming gundog trainer called John Chenery.
-John is a man whose know-how and dogs are in great demand, not only locally but worldwide.
-A cocker may appear a bizarre choice for someone who is around a lot of rabbits as well as other game, whether they are shooting with a gun or a camera.
-However, Steve admired the versatility and character of the breed and was impressed with John?s dogs, so, rather than seeking out the best breed for his sport and lifestyle, he aquired Pip.
+Pip (Ghostwood Tawny) is a cocker spaniel bitch belonging to my rabbiting friend and photographer Steve Taylor.
+A cocker spaniel may appear a bizarre choice for someone who is around a lot of rabbits as well as other game, but Steve admired the versatility and character of the breed and was impressed with the breeder’s dogs.

-The cocker?s history is deeply entwined with that of the rabbit.
-Before the onslaught of myxomatosis in 1953, cockers were common rabbiting dogs.
+The cocker’s history is deeply entwined with that of the rabbit.
+Before the onslaught of myxomatosis in 1953, rabbiting with a cocker spaniel was commonplace.
 However, the disease had a detrimental effect on the rabbit catchers of the day and their ferrets and dogs.
 With the removal of vast tracts of rabbit-infested land, the cocker appeared to have difficulties turning to feathered game for training and trials, unlike the English springer spaniel.
 However, as the decades passed, the rabbit population improved, as did the thirst for catching them.

-A recent venue was an equestrian cross-country course, where the grass was recovering from being cut, so it was neither too tall to obliterate the camera?s view of the action, nor so short that it gave the rabbits no cover to squat in for Pip to flush.
-As we were taking some pictures for this feature, we had to use a lamp in places where we normally wouldn?t.
+A recent venue was an equestrian cross-country course, where the grass was recovering from being cut, so it was neither too tall to obliterate the camera’s view of the action, nor so short that it gave the rabbits no cover to squat in for Pip to flush.